selmanalpdundar/CompatitiveProgramming/README.md

 **Space Complexity**: O(N)

 ### Description
 The problems solution comes from counting sort we have limited digit range like 0-9.
 First we sort all input array with counting sort.
-First pass will find smallest event number and number of its occurence.
+First pass will find smallest even number and number of its occurence.
 Second pass will print out starting from biggest and check even number count if it is bigger than 1 it will also printed.
 End of the two pass we have print out a number finally we need to print smallest even number one more time to make even given input.

 ### Explanation of Time Complexity
 ```c++